The Watch You Don’t Have to Think About – Vertex M100A

 Running Late, Dressing Faster

-It was one of those mornings when time had already left without me.
-I had a meeting with a potential client, the kind who pronounces Jaeger-LeCoultre correctly and on their first attempt.
-I was late, unshaven, and staring at a pile of laundry that had matured for so long it could file taxes as an independent.
+It was one of those mornings where I’d totally lost track of time and reality.
+Muchas gracias, ADHD.
+I had a meeting with a potential client, the kind client who would nail the pronunciation of Jaeger-LeCoultre on the first try.
+I had to get there on time, and I was staring at a pile of laundry that had matured for so long it could file taxes as an independent.

-My wardrobe options?
-A semi-clean sweater and a pair of jeans that were “technically wearable.”
-No time to overthink it.
-I needed something on my wrist that said functioning adult; something nice enough to impress a watch guy, but low-effort enough for a guy currently losing a fight with his closet.
+I had a somewhat clean sweater and a pair of jeans that were wearable, and absolutely no time to overthink it.
+I needed something on my wrist that would indicate that I could very well be a functioning human; something nice enough to impress a watch guy, but that would go with anything because, let’s face it, on that day I was an anything.

 Photo by Chris Antzoulis